SeLite/SeLite.github.io/GeneralFramework.md

 A framework is loaded as a [Core extension].
 The easiest way to load frameworks is through [BootstrapLoader](BootstrapLoader).
 Alternatively you can make it a Firefox extension (with use of [ExtensionSequencer](ExtensionSequencer)), either packaged in an .xpi file or loaded through a proxy file (see [DevelopmentTools](DevelopmentTools)).

 ## Configuring and loading the data ##
 You can manage configuration through [Settings](Settings).
-Configuration sets can associate with tests on per-[suite] folder basis.
+Configuration sets can associate with [scripts][script] on per-[suite] folder basis.
 A framework needs to know the [suite] folder, so that it can resolve its configuration (which determines the [script] DB).
 A framework shouldn't pre-load any data when it's activated, because a [suite] folder may not be known yet.
 If you need pre-loading any data, do that from a [suite] folder change handler, which gets triggered once you open (or save) a suite.

 # Extending a framework
 If you need to extend an existing framework, you may want to do it in a separate file.
 That makes it easy to receive updates from SeLite or within your team.